 List hygiene is a key factor determining the deliverability of your emails.
 To ensure your list is clean, you should adopt a double opt-in process (verified by email) to ensure that your subscribers have not signed up by mistake and that they have provided the correct email addresses.

 Furthermore, you should make unsubscribing as easy as possible.
 Avoid paying for cold email lists – even if they claim to be verified using a double opt-in address.
-You may also want to consider using an email validation service such as DataValidation if your list is relatively old or you’re unsure about the quality.
+You may also want to consider using an email validation service if your list is relatively old or you’re unsure about the quality.